mirthAI/CIS-UNet/README.md

 2. **Prediction and Evaluation:**  <a id="jupyter_prediction"></a>
    - Open `2_Prediction_and_Evaluation.ipynb` and run it.
 This notebook will guide you through the steps for prediction and generating evaluation metrics.
    - This process will generate 3D segmentation files in the `results` directory.
-Additionally, a CSV file will be generated containing the **Dice coefficient** and **Hausdorff distance**.
+Additionally, a CSV file will be generated containing the **Dice coefficient** and **Mean Surface Distance**.

 Feel free to experiment and improve upon our results.